 - Increased chance of complications during childbirth.
-The damage wreaked on the female reproductive system means that women who have undergone FGM are twice as likely to die in childbirth and are also more likely to give birth to a stillborn baby.
+The damage wreaked on the female reproductive system means that women who have undergone FGM are twice as likely to die in childbirth.
+They are also more likely to give birth to a stillborn baby.

 - Lifetime susceptibility to infection.
-Victims of female genital mutilation are more likely to suffer from recurrent uterine, vaginal and pelvic infections throughout their life.
+Survivors of FGM are more likely to suffer from recurrent uterine, vaginal and pelvic infections throughout their life.

 - Sexual dysfunction.
 Due to the trauma inflicted on their genitals, women who have been subjected to FGM typically experience pain during sex and physiological problems with sex.

 - Psychological damage.
 Women who have undergone FGM can be affected by a wide range of psychological problems.
-One study revealed that 46 per cent of those cut develops an anxiety disorder, while in another 78 per cent reported feelings of intense fear and horror that plagued them long after the event.
+One study revealed that 46% of girls who are cut develop an anxiety disorder.
+In another, 78% reported feelings of intense fear and horror that plagued them long after the event.

 Our Work to End FGM

-We’re working with communities and young people to end FGM by:
+We’re working with young people and their communities to end FGM by:

-- Educating women and communities.
-We need to make girls and women aware of the harmful effects of FGM.
-That not only empowers women to make choices, but it also educates the women who carry out the procedure.
-Because men and boys tend to have greater power and influence in cultures that practice cutting we also work to change their attitudes.
+- Educating women and communities: we need to make girls and women aware of the harmful effects of FGM.
+This not only empowers women to make choices, it also educates the women who carry out the procedure.
+Because men and boys tend to have greater power and influence in cultures that practice cutting, we also work to change their attitudes.

-- Supporting victims.
-Those who have suffered FGM need help and support, so we work with local health workers and the wider community to provide psychological and medical support to victims.
+- Supporting victims: those who have suffered FGM need help and support, so we work with local health workers and the wider community to provide psychological and medical support to survivors.

 FGM in the UK

-FGM in the UK is a big problem during the summer holidays – a time referred to as the ‘cutting season’.
-Girls are flown abroad, often under the pretence of a holiday visiting relatives.
-On arrival they are then subjected to FGM, sometimes at the hands of someone with no medical training, with non-sterile instruments including razor blades, scissors or shards of glass.
-Check out the 3 ways you can help stop FGM and cutting season.
+FGM is a big problem in the UK during the summer holidays – a time referred to as ‘cutting season’.
+Girls are flown abroad, often under the pretence of a holiday to visit relatives.
+On arrival, they are subjected to FGM, sometimes at the hands of someone with no medical training, with non-sterile instruments including razor blades, scissors or shards of glass.
+This blog explains three things you can do to help stop FGM and cutting season.